tenzir/tenzir/web/docs/tql2/operators/read_kv.md

 ### `field_split: str (optional)`

 The regular expression used to separate individual fields.

-Defaults to `\s`.
+Defaults to `r"\s"`.

 ### `value_split: str (optional)`

 The regular expression used to separate a key from its value.

-Defaults to `=`
+Defaults to `"="`.

 ### `merge = bool (optional)`